tetrainfo/APIDemoGO/README.md

 For the Go approach I decided to keep it really simple.
 No dependancies other than what comes standard.
 One file.
 Ideal for a microservice.

 That meant that the query schema had to change.
 The delivered http router only supports static paths.
 So a query where the id was in the url like this /:id  had to change to ?id=.
+While I was at it, I decided to a versioning schema to the url.
+That adds a /v1 in front the quotes path.

 Unlike JavaScript and Node, Go requires that json data be unmarshalled and marshalled into maps, or arrays of maps.
 Could have explicitly defined the data structure into various types.
 Decided instead to use the Go empty interface{}.
 That means that the solution is much more flexible, requiring only the key query items to be in the json blob.

 Go compiles to an exe.
 In theory that's all that's required for a Windows machine.
 The exec can be compiled from the source.